powsybl/powsybl-core/docs/grid_extensions/index.md

 When this extension is present and the slope greater than zero, the reactive output of the static VAR compensator is defined by:

 $$Q = \dfrac{VoltageSetpoint - V}{slope}$$
-where $$V$$ is the voltage at regulating terminal and $$VoltageSetpoint$$ the target value in voltage given as attribute in a static VAR compensator.
+where $V$ is the voltage at regulating terminal and $VoltageSetpoint$ the target value in voltage given as attribute in a static VAR compensator.

 Here is how to add a voltage per reactive power control extension to a static VAR compensator:
 ```java